THE DANGERS OF LEAD IN PAINT

 Note: These symptoms can also have causes other than lead exposure, so they do not necessarily mean that lead poisoning has occurred.
 3 HS022 December 2014.

 Very young children would be particularly vulnerable to these potential adverse health effects of elevated lead levels in the blood.
-Children absorb lead particles mostly by eating it or touching contaminated dust or soil and then putting their fingers into their mouths.
+Children absorb lead particles mostly by eating them or touching contaminated dust or soil and then putting their fingers into their mouths.
 An unborn child is at particular risk from lead exposure, especially in the early weeks before pregnancy known.

 If you are a woman capable of having children, you should take special care to follow acceptable working practices and a high personal hygiene level.
 Unnecessary exposure of children to lead paints should be eliminated as a precautionary measure.